GabeCabrera/mern-library-fullstack/README.md

 # MERN Library Application.

-This is a proof of concept.
+This is a proof of concept for a fullstack application using MongoDB.<br />
 This application uses a Mongo database hosted on the server side, and a Create-React-App front-end on the client side.

 ## To run this app you need: